glynnbird/couchimport/README.md

 ### Transformation function - default nothing

 Define the path of a file containing a transformation function e.g.

 ```
   export COUCH_TRANSFORM="/home/myuser/transform.js"
 ```

 The file should:
 * be a javascript file
-* export one function that takes a single doc and returns the transformed version synchronously
+* export one function that takes a single doc and returns a single object or an array of objects if you need to split a row into multiple docs.

 (see examples directory).
 N.B it's best to use full paths for the transform function.

 ### Delimiter - default "\t"

 The define the column delimiter in the input data e.g.

 ```
   export COUCH_DELIMITER=","